tonyreveal/aap_preflight/README.md

 - Re-enables repositories on all hosts in inventory
 - Re-enables chef-client if installed
   - I really don't like the idea of managing AAP with Chef
-- Checks that the redis group is created on controllers and execution nodes
+- Checks that all appropriate groups are created on controllers, execution, and hop nodes
-- Checks that the awx user is a member of redis, nginx, and receptor groups on Controllers.
-- Checks that the awx user is a member of the receptor group on execution nodes
+- Checks that all appropriate users are created and members of the correct groups on controllers, execution, and hop nodes
 - Check Hop node receptor port connectivity to Controller.
   - Checks if receptor is installed.
   - Checks if receptor service is running.